 List Proportional Voting: A multi-winner system in which political parties nominate candidates and electors vote for their most preferred party (or candidate nominated by a party).
 The seats are allocated to each party in proportion to the share received in the national vote.

-In proportional representation, groups of winners are allocated in alignment with the proportion of the vote they receive.
-For example, in a five winner district, a political party that received 38% of the vote would elect two candidates and a party that received 62% of the vote would elect three.
-Naturally, then, only multi-winner districts can be proportional.
+In proportional representation, like-minded groups of winners are allocated in alignment with the proportion of the vote they receive.
+For example, in a five-winner district, a political party that received 38% of the vote would elect two candidates and a party that received 62% of the vote would elect three.
+Only multi-winner districts can be proportional.

 Winner-take-all, by contrast, operates on the principle that the candidate(s) with the most votes win.
 This means that some voters get representation and others do not.
-For example, in a five winner district using winner-take-all, all five seats could be won by one party with just over half of the vote.
-Indeed, this sort of outcome was quite common in early congressional elections.
+For example, in a five-winner district using winner-take-all, all five seats could be won by a single party, even if only a bare majority of voters support that part.
+Indeed, this sort of outcome was common in early congressional elections.

-There are a multitude of different proportional systems, including the Single Voting and List Proportional Voting, as well as:
+There are a multitude of different proportional systems, including the Single Voting and List Proportional Voting described above, as well as:

 Cumulative Voting: A method of election in which voters have a number of votes equal to the number of seats to be elected.
 Voters can assign as many of their votes to a particular candidate or candidates as they wish.
-In a three seat district, for example, a voter could give all three of their votes to one candidate, two votes to one candidate and one to another, or one vote to three different candidates.
+In a three-seat district, for example, a voter could give all three of their votes to one candidate, two votes to one candidate and one to another, or one vote each to three different candidates.
+Cumulative voting is subject to distorted results due to vote-splitting and is thereby a "semi-proportional" system.

-Ranked Choice Voting in Multi-Winner Districts: A method of voting in which voters have one vote but are able to rank candidates in order of preference.
+Ranked Choice Voting in Multi-Winner Districts (single transferable vote): A method of voting in which voters have one vote but are able to rank candidates in order of preference.
 Initially, every ballot counts as a vote for its highest ranked candidate.
-Those candidates who have enough votes to win are elected and the weakest performing candidates are eliminated.
+Those candidates who have enough votes to win are elected, their "surplus votes" are counted for next-choice candidates, and the weakest performing candidates are eliminated until all seats are filed.
 For instance, in a five-seat district, a candidate is elected if they receive more than 1/6 of all votes cast, as this threshold ensures that they will be one of the top five finishers.
-If not enough candidates as number of seats reach the threshold to win, then voters' second choices come into play.
+If not enough candidates as number of seats reach the threshold to win, then voters' second and additional backup choices come into play.

-Winner-take-all systems include all single-winner district systems and the block vote.
+Winner-take-all systems include all single-winner district systems, the block vote, and the single vote system in numbered posts.

 The two main types of mixed systems are: